SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 Generally, `reltol` is the relative accuracy while `abstol` is the accuracy when `u` is near zero. *These tolerances are local tolerances and thus are not global guarantees*.
 However, a good rule of thumb is that the total solution accuracy is 1-2 digits less than the relative tolerances.
-Thus for the defaults `abstol=1e-6` and `reltol=1e-3`, you can expect a global accuracy of about 1-2 digits.
+Thus, for the defaults `abstol=1e-6` and `reltol=1e-3`, you can expect a global accuracy of about 1-2 digits.
 This is standard across the board and applies to the native Julia methods, the wrapped Fortran and C++ methods, the calls to MATLAB/Python/R, etc.